aliasgar1978/pyVig/docs/install.rst

     pip install --upgrade pyVig

-here are many other ways to install packages such as conda install or manual wheel file download and install.
+There are many other ways to install packages such as conda install or manual wheel file download and install.
 You can do it as per your prefered choice of installation.